Sunday, September 2, 2018

 2. Compound lipids

-• These are esters of fatty acids and alcohol with
+• These are esters of fatty acids and alcohol withadditional compounds such as phosphoric acid,

 sugars, proteins ect.